hyperspy/hyperspy/doc/user_guide/eds.rst

     Zr_Lb3
     background_order_6

 The width and the energy are fixed.
 The height of the sub-X-ray lines are twinned to the main X-ray lines (alpha lines).
-The model can be fitted.
+The model can be fitted using :py:meth`~.models.edsmodel.EDSModel.fit` which by default performes bounded optimisation using the mpfit algorithm.
+This default constrains the components in the model to be positive as is physically appropriate for EDS spectra.
+Alternative fitters are available should the user wish to change this option or refine their fit with a different approach.

 .. code-block:: python